 I appreciate what the Embrace does, and I want to let people know that this watch exists.
 I have since purchased a new Apple Watch, which has similar capabilities.
 I have experienced two false Apple Watch seizure alerts, compared to dozens with the Embrace.

 I would love to hear stories from those who live with epilepsy and how you keep your independence.
-Feel free to connect with me below.
+You can email me at email@example.com.